cu-mkp/editioncrafter-data/how-tos/command-line.md

     -   NB: for filenames with spaces, precede each space with a backslash

--   Command: q

-    -   = quit

-    -   If you are stuck in a screen, use the q command to get back to the command line

 -   Command: `pwd`

     -   = print working directory: tells you where you are (what directory you’re in)